iterative/dvc.org/static/docs/commands-reference/get.md

 > See `dvc get-url` to download data from other supported URLs.

-After running this command successfully, the data found in the `url` `path` is created in the current working directory with its original file name.
+After running this command successfully, the data found in the `url` `path` is created in the current working directory, with its original file name.

 ## Options